JAWS & NVDA: Introduction to Thunderbird

 Close Address Book | Ctrl +F4 | If your cursor is focused on the Address Book, this will close it. |

-Close Thunderbird | Alt +F4 | If you are done with Thunderbird, this will close it. |
+Close Thunderbird | Alt +F4 | Close Thunderbird. |

 Advanced Thunderbird Tutorials